NethermindEth/sedge/docs/docs/quickstart/index.md

 A complete tour on using Sedge for setting up a validator or full Ethereum node (because the setup involves an execution and consensus clients) can be found in the [Complete quickstart guide](quickstart/complete-guide).

 Other guides in this section shows you how to setup a validator with only one step, and also how to setup a validator with mev-boost.

-For a tour of Sedge's design and features, see the [Overview](/docs/overview).